HOW DO PELVIC MUSCLES GET WEAK?

 We recommend doing the exercises for five minutes twice a day.
 You should squeeze the muscle for a count of 10 and relax for a count of 10.
 At first, you may not be able to do the exercises for a whole five minutes or hold the squeeze for a count of 10.
 With practice it will become easier as the muscles get stronger.
 These exercises can be performed standing, sitting, or lying down.

 WHEN SHOULD I EXPECT IMPROVEMENT IN MY SYMPTOMS?

 It takes from six to twelve weeks for most women to notice a change in urine loss.

 HOW LONG DO I HAVE TO DO THE EXERCISES?

 Once you have attained your goal, you can do the exercises for five minutes three times a week.
 If you start having problems again with urine loss, you may need to go back to five minutes two or three times a day.

-A word of caution: some people feel that they can speed up the progress by increasing the number of repetitions and the frequency of exercises.
+Some people feel that they can speed up their progress by increasing the number of repetitions and the frequency of exercises.
 However, this over-exercising may instead cause muscle fatigue and increase leakage of urine.

 If you feel any discomfort in your abdomen or back while performing these exercises, you are probably performing them incorrectly.
 Some people have a tendency to hold their breath or tighten their chest while trying to contract the pelvic floor muscles.
 Relax and concentrate on contracting just the pelvic floor muscles.